-We are committed to working with children, young people and our communities as well as statutory agencies and the voluntary sector, through a trauma informed and a whole-family approach, to bring about a positive change where violence is not inevitable but preventable.
+We are committed to working with children, young people and our communities as well as statutory agencies and the voluntary sector, through a trauma-informed and whole-family approach, to bring about a positive change where violence is not inevitable but preventable.

 Our key priority is to stop serious violence through prevention and early intervention.
-By approaching violence in our communities as a public health challenge we will achieve sustainable reductions in violence, improving the health, well-being and quality of life for everyone living, visiting and working in Manchester.
+By approaching violence in our communities as a public health challenge we will achieve sustainable reductions in violence, improving the health, wellbeing and quality of life for everyone living, visiting and working in Manchester.

-In order to achieve long-term solutions through our public health approach it is essential to understand violence at a local level, to identify risk factors and use this to inform our response for those at risk of becoming perpetrators or victims of serious violence.
+In order to achieve long-term solutions through our public health approach it is essential to understand violence at a local level, identifying risk factors to inform our response for those at risk of becoming perpetrators or victims of serious violence.

-In order to embed our public health approach, it will be vital for us to work in partnership with key agencies across the city including health, education, Greater Manchester Violence Reeducation Unit, Police, local authorities, criminal justice agencies, voluntary and community groups and our local communities, whose voice is at the forefront of this strategy.
+In order to embed our public health approach, it will be vital for us to work in partnership with key agencies across the city, including Health, Education, Greater Manchester Violence Reduction Unit, the police, local authorities, criminal justice agencies, voluntary and community groups, and our local communities, whose voice is at the forefront of this strategy.
 It is only with the joint effort and dedication from the partnership and our communities that we can make a real difference for the citizens of Manchester.

-Cllr Luthfur Rahman OBE Deputy Leader Manchester City Council
+Councillor Luthfur Rahman, OBE, Deputy Leader Manchester City Council